 Article VII Executive Director

 The Executive Director shall be the System’s Chief Executive Officer and be responsible for the administration of the System.
-The qualifications of the Executive Director shall include a master’s degree from an American Library Association accredited library education program and who has a minimum of five years postgraduate employment that includes a minimum of two that were in library administrative experience.
-The Executive Director shall have the authority to hire such other employees as may be necessary, to fix their compensation, and remove such appointees, subject to the approval of the Board.
+The qualifications of the Executive Director shall include a master’s degree from an American Library Association-accredited library education program and who has a minimum of five years postgraduate employment that includes a minimum of two years in library administrative experience.
+The Executive Director shall have the authority to hire such other employees as may be necessary, to fix their compensation, and to remove such appointees, subject to the approval of the Board.
 The acts of the Executive Director are subject to the approval of the Board.
-Applicable hiring, compensation and termination procedures may differentiate based on business needs.
+Applicable hiring, compensation, and termination procedures may differentiate based on business needs.
 A new employee may begin the onboarding process and the recommendation for hire will be included in the next Board meeting packet.
 The Executive Director reports to and is responsible directly to the Board.
 Performance is evaluated by the Board of Directors based upon the agency’s ability to serve the needs of its membership and achieve the goals of the Board.

 Article VIII Membership Input